 The effects were even found in brain area connectivity:

 Survivors showed a significantly decreased volume of grey matter in the brain compared with controls of a similar age who had not been directly exposed via personal or family history to the Holocaust.

-Maybe more intriguing, the people who were young at the time of the war, had much more reduction in downline descendents then those who were older:
+Maybe more intriguing, the people who were young at the time of the war, had much more reduction in downline descendents than those who were older:

 Think about that.
-This means that stress at the time of key brain development windows can affect that person's life and even their descendents.
+This means that stress at the time of key brain development windows can affect that person's life and even their descendants.

 Don't get too depressed (as you think back to your parents and grandparents!).

 We'll spend the last half of this article on what research is showing for actually repairing this damage.

 Genes can turn on as well as off (and vice versa) based on what we do!